pothi/wp-in-a-box/README.md

 ## What you get at the end of the installation

-- a SSH user (prefixed with `sys_`) with root privileges (use it only to manage the server such as to create a new MySQL database or to create a new vhost entry for Nginx)
+- a SSH user (prefixed with `ssh_`) with root privileges (use it only to manage the server such as to create a new MySQL database or to create a new vhost entry for Nginx)
-- a chrooted SFTP user, prefixed with `web_`, with its home directory at `/home/web` along with some common directories(such as ~/log, ~/sites, etc) created already. (you may give it to your developer to access the file system such as to upload a new theme, etc)
+- a chrooted SFTP user, prefixed with `sftp_web_`, with its home directory at `/home/web` along with some common directories(such as ~/log, ~/sites, etc) created already. (you may give it to your developer to access the file system such as to upload a new theme, etc)

 ## Where to install WordPress & How to install it

 - PHP runs as SFTP user.
 So, please install WordPress **as** SFTP user at `/home/web/sites/example.com/public`.
 - Configure Nginx using pre-defined templates that can be found at the companion repo [WordPress-Nginx](https://github.com/pothi/wordpress-nginx).
 That repo is already installed.
 You just have to copy / paste one of [the templates](https://github.com/pothi/wordpress-nginx/tree/master/sites-available) to fit your domain name.
 - If you wish to deploy SSL, a [Let's Encrypt](https://letsencrypt.org/) client is already installed.
-Just use the command `certbot certonly --webroot -w /home/web/sites/example.com/public -d example.com -d www.example.com`.
+Please use the command `certbot certonly --webroot -w /home/web/sites/example.com/public -d example.com -d www.example.com`.
 The renewal script is already in place as a cron entry.
 So, you don't have to create a new entry.
-To know more about this client library and to know more about the available options, please visit https://certbot.eff.org/ .
+To know more about this client library and to know more about the available options, please visit [https://certbot.eff.org/](https://certbot.eff.org/) .

 ## Known Limitations